nikita488/raven-formats/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -d, --decompile  decompile input FB file to JSON file
+  -d, --decompile  decompile input FB file to JSON file -r, --rebuild    compile to FB file, including all files that exist in the corresponding directory
 ```